artbrock/ALC_Starter_Kit/organization_&_administration/compliance_with_state_requirements.md

 All states have some sort of Immunization requirements for children.
 Schools are basically the enforcement arm for ensuring that vaccinations happen.
 You will be required to collect immunization records for all your students (or a convincing letter of exemption for either medical or religious reasons ([Exemption requirements also vary by state](http://www.nvic.org/vaccine-laws/state-vaccine-requirements.aspx).)).

 Most states have immunization reporting requirements that have to be submitted fairly early in the school year.
 Some states (e.g. Hawaii) will not permit a child to attend school who has not proven that they’re immunized or scheduled their missing immunizations.
+{% aside "callout", "tip" %}
 We recommend that collecting immunization information be integrated into your admissions process and collected along with enrollment contracts and emergency medical information.
+{% endaside %}
 #### Zoning, Fire & Safety {#zoning-fire-safety}

 There may sometimes be zoning restrictions about where schools can operate, but many communities allow schools and churches to operate in any standard residential, agricultural or commercial area.
 Check the zoning restrictions in your area if you don’t want to get shut down for operating in a place schools are not allowed to operate.